Ultrasonic Testing: A Guide

 - Power Generation

-Inspectors use several different types of ultrasonic testing equipment.
+Inspectors use several different types of ultrasonic testing (ut) equipment.

 Some of this equipment is highly specialized, and may require the use of a technician trained in its use.
-Some companies hire third parties who are experts in the use of certain types of UT equipment, either to train internal team members on its use or to use the instruments and analyze their findings themselves.
+Some companies hire third parties who are experts in the use of certain types of UT equipment and ultrasonic testing techniques, either to train internal team members on its use or to use the instruments and analyze their findings themselves.

 That being said, even the most sophisticated UT equipment is usually easy to care and use, and highly reliable.